ProbAct: A Probabilistic Activation Function for Deep Neural Networks: ProbAct: A Stochastic Activation Function

 The perturbation parameter $\sigma$ is a fixed or trainable value which specifies the range of stochastic perturbation and $\epsilon$ is a random value sampled from a normal distribution $\mathcal{N}(0,1)$.
 The value of $\sigma$ is either determined manually or trained along with other network parameters (i.e., weights) with simple implementation.
-If $\sigma\to 0$, ProbAct behaves same as ReLU.
-This means that ProbAct is a generalization of ReLU.
+With decreasing $\sigma$, ProbAct converges to its mean function $\mu(\bm{x})$.
+If $\sigma\to 0$, ProbAct behaves the same as its mean function.
+Example: if the mean is a fixed ReLU function, then ProbAct acts a generalization of ReLU in that case.